 Other key elements of garment fit are the body measurements used, and how they are applied in pattern engineering systems.
 These two elements were a priority for the early artisans and tailors, and PMA believes that these elements are equally important today.

-The step-by-step procedure and specifications for drafting manually and digitally are the same, however, the digital process requires in-depth CAD expertise, AND experience with the menus and functions of a Pattern Design System [PDS].
+The step-by-step procedures and specifications for drafting manually and digitally are the same.
+However, the digital process requires in-depth CAD expertise, AND experience with the menus and functions of a Pattern Design System [PDS].

 Computer knowledge and skills

-Small and medium businesses are the primary focus of PMA.
-It may interest readers to know, that according to a reputable domain name registrar, Australia is predominantly a nation of small businesses which make up nearly 98% of all businesses in Australia.
+- Small and medium businesses are the primary focus of PMA.
+Interestingly, according to a reputable domain name registrar, small business makes up nearly 98% of all businesses in Australia.